-- "12V_PRIMARY" shall be defined as the output of a power switching circuit where: - 12V_PRIMARY is sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e. in ACPI-S5 to ACPI-S0) - 12V_PRIMARY is sourced by +12VStby in ACPI Power states less than ACPI-S5 - If a platform has an S5 configuration whose 12V_Primary load is within the CRPS +12VStby limit, the platform may be in ACPI-S5 with 12V_Primary sourced by +12VStby. - 12V power switching shall be implemented on the Remote Power Distribution and connects the switching output "12V_PRIMARY" to a 12V PICPWR connector on the HPM - Any module docking into the M-CRPS connector shall have an ORing circuit or HSC circuit on +12V to prevent reverse current going into the module.

-- In implementations where the PSU is directly docking into a PDB, PDB and/or the PSU shall implement gating for the voltage output of the PSU to prevent the wrong voltage from being distributed through the 12V_PRIMARY rail (e.g., 48V instead of 12V). - If configurations with power subsystems directly docking into the HPM and connected to the HPM through a PDB exist, requirements for each attachment method shall be met, even though they may share power.
+- "12V_PRIMARY" shall be sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0). - The 12V power MGMT switching circuit shall be located on the HPM. - Any module docking into the M-CRPS connector shall have an ORing circuit or an HSC circuit on +12V to prevent reverse current going into the module. - In implementations where the PSU is directly docking into a PDB, PDB and/or the PSU shall implement gating for the voltage output of the PSU to prevent the wrong voltage from being distributed through the 12V_PRIMARY rail (e.g., 48V instead of 12V). - If configurations with power subsystems directly docking into the HPM and connected to the HPM through a PDB exist, requirements for each attachment method shall be met, even though they may share power.